Join the Global Grant

 1) Review the GLP Request for Funding

-Below you can find the updated Request for Funding with all of the details on the next upcoming grant to share with your club’s International Service Committee!
+Below you can find our Global Grant #2124415 (Rotary Year 2021-2022) Request for Funding with all of the details to share with your club’s International Service Committee!

 (You can find even more details on current and past Global Grants on our Global Grant Details page.)